compulim/azure-webapp-for-containers-template/README.md

 ```

 ## Related articles

+- [Run a custom Linux container in Azure App Service]
+- [Tutorial: Build a custom image and run in App Service from a private registry]

 [Run a custom Linux container in Azure App Service]: https://docs.microsoft.com/en-us/azure/app-service/containers/quickstart-docker-go
 [Tutorial: Build a custom image and run in App Service from a private registry]: https://docs.microsoft.com/en-us/azure/app-service/containers/tutorial-custom-docker-image